 - :: Monitoring the network for security breaches

-Employed by local, state and federal law enforcement agencies, Cybersecurity professionals are also called upon to engage in computer crime investigations – an emerging field also known as Cyber Forensics.
+Employed by local, state and federal law enforcement agencies, Cybersecurity professionals are also called upon to engage in computer crime investigations—an emerging field also known as Cyber Forensics.
 As technology advances and changes on a daily basis, the rules governing the application of Cyber Forensics to auditing, Security and Law Enforcement must keep pace.
-Cybersecurity and Forensics professionals are charged with developing new techniques and procedures to provide security Professionals the tools they need to discover, collect and present evidence of cybercrime.
+Cybersecurity and Forensics professionals are also charged with developing new techniques and procedures to provide the information technology security field the tools needed to discover, collect, and present evidence of cybercrime.

 Learn More about Cybersecurity